jnatchley/ChooseYourStory/Readme.md

 -A one paragraph or longer description of what the project is [x] -Which 3+ features are included from the list to meet the requirements [x] -Any special instructions required for the reviewer to run the project [x]
-3. At least 3 items on the Features List and implemented them in project [ ]
+3. At least 3 items on the Features List and implemented them in project [x]
-4. Creation of at least 1 class, as well as an object of that class populated with data that is used in the project. [ ]
+4. Creation of at least 1 class, as well as an object of that class populated with data that is used in the project. [x]
 5. Created and called at least 3 functions or methods, with at least one return value [ ]
 <br>
 <br>

-*No special instructions are needed to run this project.*
+*No special instructions are needed to run this project.
+Simply download the project files and use "dotnet run" in the terminal once opened*